EDAPINENUT/ppflow/README.md

 ### Packages for training and generating.

 #### Install pytorch 1.13.1 with the cuda version that is compatible with your device.
 The geomstats package does not support torch>=2.0.1 on GPU.
-Here we recommend use torch==1.13.1.
+Here we recommend using torch==1.13.1.
 ```
 # torch-geomstats
 conda install -c conda-forge geomstats